 Challenging a request for a top-up fee

 You might be able to challenge a top-up fee request on a number of grounds.
-For example:
+If, for example:

-you weren’t offered a suitable care home within your personal budget
+you weren’t offered a suitable care home within the cost of your care

-- the council has refused to increase the cost of your care, and you feel your care needs aren’t being met.
+the council has refused to increase the cost of your care, and you feel your care needs aren’t being met.

 To challenge the request, you can use the council’s complaints procedure or seek legal advice.
 There is a time limit for using each of these procedures, so it’s important not to miss these deadlines.
 See our page Complaints about care and health services for more information.

 If you’ve been asked for a top-up fee and don’t think you should have been, call us on 0800 319 6789 for advice.